raspberrypilearning/flatgame/en/step_4.md

 --- /task ---

 --- task ---
-3. Delete the placeholder costume, but make sure you **DO NOT** delete the zoom costume.
+3. Delete the placeholder costume, but make sure you **do not** delete the zoom costume.
 ![Screenshot of costume upload icon in Scratch editor](images/order.png)
 --- /task ---